Chufretalas/aux_scriptum/README.md

 # Aux Scriptum

-A writing assistance that uses local LLMs (through ollama) to proofread your texts.
+A writing assistant that uses local LLMs (through ollama) to proofread your texts.
 This app is specifically meant for language learning, but you shall do with it what you will.

+## CORS problem

+Sometimes the app cannot talk with ollama due to CORS issues.
+The sollution is to set the OLLAMA_ORIGINS variable to *.